renanleonellocastro/mapfre-previdencia/README.md

 # Mapfre Previdencia
-A tool to consult your mapfre private rest total ammount or your 1 year extract.
+A tool to consult your mapfre private rest total amount or your 1 year extract.

 To use this tool, it is necessary to install the following packages:
  - Python 2